rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ### Review

 Even though we went very deeply into methods during our last run through this code, very little of that data was retained.
 Essentially just a small bit of more information regarding the destination was placed into the migrate\_data pack and is being sent along.
 The maps that we generated were lost, as all of these methods were simply running tests or throwing an Exception.
-When we head into the Compute Manager's live_migration codebase we are sending:
+When we head into the Compute Manager's live_migration codebase, we are sending:

 {% highlight python %}
 host=self.source,